 Acceptance into the ministerial program as a trainee and approval as a candidate are both required for the completion of a Theology or Pastoral Care major.

 Students may apply to the ministerial program for trainee status in the first semester of their sophomore year.
-These applications will be considered during that semester and announced by the start of the second semester, provided the following checklist is completed.
+These applications will be considered during that semester and announced by the start of the second semester, provided the checklist is completed.
+Please contact Star Stevens at firstname.lastname@example.org for further information..

 To qualify for ministerial trainee status, a student must have: